 Glaucoma is a common eye condition that usually occurs in people with diabetes and eye pressure issues.
 It can’t be cured but it can be stopped and reduces with proper eye care and regular visits to the optometrist.
 If left ignored, glaucoma can lead to severe eye damage and in some cases even complete vision loss.

 The optic nerve consists of over 1 million nerve fibers.
 It is the main connection between the eyes and the brain.
 The retina gathers the visual information and the brain processes it.
 So the optic nerve is crucial in having proper vision.
 Depending on the cause and characteristics there are many types of glaucoma and what each of them has in common is the fact they disrupt the functionality of the optic nerve.
 This is why the worse side effect of glaucoma is permanent blindness.

-Some people have glaucoma as a possible disease stacked somewhere in there genetic material.
-If the occasion rises and certain factors come into place, these people become vulnerable and can easily start experiencing some of the glaucoma symptoms such as tunnel vision, haziness, eye redness, eye pain, headaches, nausea, blurry vision and seeing occasional halos.
+Some people have glaucoma as a possible disease stacked somewhere in their genetic material.
+If the occasion arises and certain factors come into place, these people become vulnerable and can easily start experiencing some of the glaucoma symptoms such as tunnel vision, haziness, eye redness, eye pain, headaches, nausea, blurry vision and seeing occasional halos.
 Remember that glaucoma is difficult to detect when in earlier stages of development, so regular inspections at the optometrist are necessary.

 Main Types of Glaucoma